 - The school day starts at 8.55am and we expect your child to be in class at that time.

 - Any child arriving at school between 9am & 9.15am will receive a late mark.

 - At 9.15am the registers will be closed.
 If your child arrives after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
 This may mean that you could face the possibility of a Penalty Notice if the problem persists.

-Our Attendance Officer, Mrs Marshall-Thomas, will oversee, direct and co-ordinate the school's work in promoting and improving attendance and will ensure that the Attendance Policy is consistently applied throughout the school.
-The Attendance Officer will also ensure that up to date attendance data and issues are shared weekly with the Mr Crossman and the Senior Leadership Team.
+Our Attendance Officer, Mrs Heath, will oversee, direct and co-ordinate the school’s work in promoting and improving attendance and will ensure that the Attendance Policy is consistently applied throughout the school.
+The Attendance Officer will also ensure that up to date attendance data and issues are shared weekly with the Mr Phillips and the Senior Leadership Team.
 A school attendance report is prepared for the governing body half termly.
 She will ensure that attendance issue are identified at an early stage and that support is put in place to deal with any difficulties.

 Telephone: 01264 850346

 Termly Attendance Analysis

 Our attendance level for the Term 5 2017-18 was 95.6%.

 16th April to 25th May 2018